-An appositive can follow a restrictive relative clause even if it is not the final constituent:
+In contrast to the distributional condition formulated by Emonds (and cited above) with respect to restrictives following appositives, an appositive can follow a restrictive relative clause even if it is not the final constituent:

-- 102) a.
-The children that you brought, who were charming, got sick later (adapted from Emonds, 1979: 222) - b.
-The children, who were charming, that you brought got sick later (Emonds' ex.
+- 103) a.
+The children that you brought, who were charming, got sick later (adapted from Emonds, 1979: 222) - b. \The children, who were charming, that you brought got sick later (Emonds' ex.
 (21))

 Is there any way in which the syntactic approach advanced here can shed light on the distribution and properties of restrictive versus appositive relatives?
 We believe there is, and that the differences in distribution as formulated by Emonds (and also illustrated by McCawley) can be indeed accounted for if we assume that (a) structural descriptions for English strings can take the form of maximally connected graphs, and (b) the relevant conditions over graph well-formedness from syntactic and semantic points of view are expressed in terms of possible and impossible connectivity patterns between nodes and between sub-graphs.
-In this sense, recall that above we introduced the notion of graphs being ordered, and the condition that order be strict and total (see (91) and the discussion that follows); these conditions apply to nodes as well as sub-graphs.
+In this sense, recall that above we introduced the notion of graphs being ordered, and the condition that order be strict and total (see (92) and the discussion that follows); these conditions apply to nodes as well as sub-graphs.
 This means that, given a string featuring a number of relative clauses (note that we have not qualified 'relative clauses'; in principle they could be either restrictive or appositive), the graph G corresponding to the structural description of that string will be well-formed if and only if there is an unambiguous (i.e., unique) strict ordering O(G).

 A notion of ordering is inherent to McCawley's observation that a restrictive relative clause can take a structure [N' COMP] as an antecedent (however the reader chooses to represent those nodes, we will just use the term CNP henceforth).
-Let us consider (97 c) again, repeated here as (103):
+Let us consider (98 c) again, repeated here as (104):

-103) Every psychologist who1 Emily talked to who2 insisted on helping ended up making a disaster i) ??/That movie, which cost plenty, that you so highly recommended ended up being a disappointment
+104) Every psychologist who1 Emily talked to who2 insisted on helping ended up making a disaster